MegaMaster684/Commands-at-Join/README.md

 # Commands at Join

-Commands at Join is a plugin that executes a command at a certain action from a player, specified in `config.yml`.
+Commands at Join is a plugin that executes commands when joining the server, leaving the server, and other events.

 ## Features

 * Executing a command when logging into the server
 * Executing a command when leaving the server
 * Executing a command when moving between worlds on the server
-* Executing a command after death
+* Executing a command when a player dies
-* Executing a command when breaking and setting a block
+* Executing a command when breaking and placing a block
+* Executing a command when pressing the Right-click on another player
 * Executing a command in the console or from a player
 * Full customization of all messages and commands in the config
 * PlaceHolderAPI support
-* Support for Colors in messages

 ## Commands